aryan9600/image-automation-controller/docs/spec/v1beta1/imageupdateautomations.md

 to the branch given in the `GitRepository` referenced by `.spec.sourceRef`.
 If none of these yield a branch name, the automation will fail.

+If `push.refspec` is present, the refspec specified is used to perform the push operation.
+An example of a valid refspec is `refs/heads/branch:refs/heads/branch`.
+This allows users to push to an arbitary destination reference.

-When `push` is present, the `branch` field specifies a branch to push to at the origin.
+If `push.branch` is present, the specified branch is pushed to at the origin.
 The branch will be created locally if it does not already exist, starting from the checkout branch.
 If it does already exist, it will be overwritten with the cloned version plus the changes made by the controller.
 Alternatively, force push can be disabled by starting the controller with `--feature-gates=GitForcePushBranch=false`,